cowprotocol/docs/docs/cow-protocol/reference/core/auctions/competition_rules.md

 :::

-- No provision of unfair solutions ([CIP-11](https://snapshot.org/#/cow.eth/proposal/0x16d8c681d52b24f1ccd854084e07a99fce6a7af1e25fd21ddae6534b411df870)).
+- Provision of unfair solutions ([CIP-11](https://snapshot.org/#/cow.eth/proposal/0x16d8c681d52b24f1ccd854084e07a99fce6a7af1e25fd21ddae6534b411df870)).
 Uniform clearing prices computed by solvers should be in line (or even better) than what the users would get elsewhere.
 This becomes particularly relevant for solutions where CoWs happen, i.e., when some volume is settled as part of a CoW and not by routing through an AMM.
-This rule is often referenced as "EBBO" (Ethereum Best Bid and Offer)
+This rule is often referenced as "EBBO" (Ethereum Best Bid and Offer), and the AMMs that "should" be considered by solvers when computing an execution route for an order are referenced as "Baseline liquidity", and contain Uniswap v2/v3, Sushiswap, and Balancer pools.

 - Inflation of the objective function ([CIP-11](https://snapshot.org/#/cow.eth/proposal/0x16d8c681d52b24f1ccd854084e07a99fce6a7af1e25fd21ddae6534b411df870)).
 Using tokens for the sole purpose of inflating the objective value or maximizing the reward is forbidden (e.g., by creating fake tokens, or wash-trading with real tokens).